songlab-cal/flinty/README.md

 </p>

 Welcome to the homepage of `flinty`, a method for detecting non-exchangeability, or heterogeneity, in multivariate datasets.
 Details of our method can be found in
 > Aw, Spence and Song (2021+) "A Flexible and Robust Non-parametric Test of Exchangeability," *submitted*.
+Preprint available at [arXiv:2109.15261](https://arxiv.org/abs/2109.15261).

 ## Python Users